| Date | 1894 CE |

 | Current location | Saint Louis Art Museum, USA |

-After its creation in 1894, the painting was exhibited at several important exhibitions, including the Salon des Indépendants in Paris.
-Eventually, it found its way into the collection of the Saint Louis Art Museum, where it remains today.
+After its completion in 1894, the painting was shown in important exhibitions, including the Salon des Indépendants in Paris.
+It later entered the collection of the Saint Louis Art Museum, where it remains today.

 -